rileyjson/Cheetah-Sign/Documentation/Development.md

 This URL is given to you in the terminal of your Docker container on Docker Desktop after running 'Compose Up'.
 To test if the application is running correctly, attempt to upload a document.
-After uploading click the 'refresh files' buttons.
 If the list under 'Uploaded Documents' populates with your file, your enviroment is setup correctly.

 ## Project & Folder Structure

-### Frontend (cheetahsign-webclient)
+### Frontend (cheetahsign-webclient & cheetahsign-clientside)

 - Components
   <br>